 Rivfloza is an RNAi agent designed to inhibit expression of hepatic lactate dehydrogenase (LDH), the enzyme thought responsible for the terminal step of oxalate synthesis.
-PHYOX2 was a randomized, double-blind, Phase 2 trial comparing Rivfloza and placebo in individuals 6 years of age or older with PH1 or PH2 and an eGFR ≥30 mL/min/1.73 m2.
+PHYOX2 was a randomized, double-blind, Phase 2 trial comparing Rivfloza and placebo in individuals 6 years of age or older with PH1 or PH2 and an eGFR $\geq$ 30 mL/min/1.73 m2.
 Individuals received monthly doses of Rivfloza (n = 23) or placebo (n = 12).
 The primary efficacy endpoint was the area under the curve, from Days 90 to 180, of the percent change from baseline in 24-hour urinary oxalate excretion (AUC24-hour Uox).
-The least-squares (LS) mean AUC24-hour Uox was -3486 (95% CI: 5025, -1947) in the Rivfloza group compared to 1490 (95% CI: 781, 3761) in the placebo group, for a between group difference of 4976 (95% CI: 2803, 7149; p < 18 years of age) averaged over Days 90, 120, 150 and 180, was -37% (95% CI: -53%, -21%) in the Rivfloza group and 12% (95% CI: -12%, 36%) in the placebo group, for a between group difference of 49% (95% CI: 26%, 72%).
+The least-squares (LS) mean AUC24-hour Uox was -3486 (95% CI: -5025, -1947) in the Rivfloza group compared to 1490 (95% CI: 781, 3761) in the placebo group, for a between group difference of 4976 (95% CI: -53%, -21%) in the Rivfloza group and 12% (95% CI: -12%, 36%) in the placebo group, for a between group difference of 4970.

 Among patients with PH1, the between group difference was 56% (95% CI: 33%, 80%).
 After 6 months of treatment in PHYOX2, study participants could enroll in an ongoing single-arm extension study, PHYOX3 (NCT04042402), in which all individuals were treated with Rivfloza.
 The reduction in urinary oxalate was maintained in the 13 individuals with PH1 who received an additional 6 months of treatment in PHYOX3.
 In the PHYOX2 trial, 18 individuals with PH1 received Rivfloza and 11 individuals received placebo.
-Of the 18 individuals treated with Rivfloza, 17 individuals received ≥5 months of active treatment.
+Of the 18 individuals treated with Rivfloza, 17 individuals received $\geq$ 5 months of active treatment.
 The most common adverse reaction was injection site reactions, which were reported in seven individuals with PH1 (39%) on Rivfloza as compared to no individuals on placebo.
 Injection site reactions included erythema, pain, bruising, and rash and were generally mild and did not lead to discontinuation of treatment.